 - Pain and suffering as well as diminished quality of life

 Suffering serious burns is both painful and stressful for anyone to overcome.
 But when those burns were the result of someone else’s poor choices, the trauma can be even more difficult to deal with.
 At DiBella Law Offices, P.C., we understand the mental and physical struggle to recover from your burn injury, and we are here to help you.
-We offer over a decade of experience in seeking and securing full compensation for Boston burn victims.
+We offer nearly two decades of experience in seeking and securing full compensation for Boston burn victims.
 Call (617) 870-0907 today to schedule a free consultation at our Boston law office.